Friday, March 01, 2013

-I wrote a scene for Darkfall where my characters were sitting at a table talking about stuff.
+I wrote a scene for my third novel, Darkfall, where my characters were sitting at a table talking about stuff.
 Now, from a technical standpoint, there wasn't anything wrong with this scene.
-My protagonist Nya had a goal for what she needed to do at that table, and there were stakes if she failed.
-This led to another scene where Nya was talking to someone else in another room, gathering more information about things important to the story.
-It all moved the plot along.
+My protagonist, Nya, had a goal for what she needed to do at that table, and there were stakes if she failed.

 But something felt off.

 Like I always do when something doesn't feel right (or is that write?)
 I walked away and let the brain think about it.
-And then it hit me.
+Then it hit me.

 I was telling myself the scenes I should have been showing.

 In both scenes, a character was relaying information to Nya.
-It was important information, but there was a bit of summary to it because it all happened off screen to other characters.
+It was important information, but there was a bit of summary to it because it all happened off-screen to other characters.
 I was literally having a character "tell" the story to my protagonist.
-It didn't matter that what they were saying caused Nya trouble and she had to deal with a mess it made.
+It didn't matter that what they were saying created trouble Nya and she had to deal with a mess it made.
 Plot was happening without her.
 Worse, that plot influenced her decisions on what to do next, and she wasn't even there to see it.

-The scene was ten times better because my protag was protagging.
-Her actions brought about plot.
-She wasn't waiting for it to come to her anymore so she could act on it.
+The scene was ten times better because my protagonist was protagging, and her actions brought about the plot.
+She wasn't waiting for information or a direction to come to her; she was acting to discover that information.

 "Love to see this dramatized."